 the orange and lemon groves.
 They are a fabulous sight, radiating from the town as far as the eye can see.
 Approaching Algorfa, from Le Finca, you crest a hill and there before you is a patchwork of groves; and there in the middle is the town.
 I stopped and watched as the local farmers planted a new grove high on a hill above the town and marvelled at the symmetry of the planting.

-In clear view from my balcony is La Ermita, Algorfa's Monestary, nestling in the Vega Baja of Alicante Province.
+On the west side of town is La Ermita, Algorfa's Monestary, nestling in the Vega Baja of Alicante Province.
 The focus of the many festivals held in Algorfa and surrounding area.
 Work is nearly complete on the restoration of this beautiful building.
 The walk from the road to the church winds up through a pine tree lined walkway.